Microquake-ai/RFC-micro-seismic-data-exchange-format/main.md

 The objective of this Request for Comment (RFC) is to present a new, unified, and interoperable standard tailored for exchanging &mu;seismic data collected by mine &mu;seismic monitoring systems.
 The proposes standard seeks primarily to ensure lossless export and that all information required to utilise the data are readily available and properly packaged.
 The current standard is not primarily designed for the efficient recovery from disk of channel by channel information.
 A standard format based on TileDB, Zarr or the ASDF would be more efficient for that purpose.

 The propose standard applies a wide range of applications and can be utilized to store and distribute triggered, continuous or even distributed acoustic sensing (DAS) data.
-To ensure extensibility and that the standard can cater to a large range of application and data types, it draws inspiration from tried-and-tested standards in earthquake seismology (miniSEED, QuakeML and StationXML) this document introduces the necessary modifications to adapt to the specifics of the mining context.
+To ensure extensibility and that the standard can cater to a large range of application and data types, it starts from tried-and-tested standards in earthquake seismology (miniSEED, QuakeML and StationXML).
+This document introduces the necessary modifications to adapt to the specifics of the mining context.
 The overarching aim is to usher in a comprehensive, open-source standard that promotes consistent and unhindered data interchange across a variety of systems and platforms.
 Through this endeavor, we anticipate fostering collaboration, improving data analysis capabilities, and paving the way for innovation in microseismic monitoring in mining.

 This RFC seeks valuable feedback and input from industry stakeholders, researchers, and vendors to ensure the robustness and adaptability of the proposed format.